What Is TMJ and TMD?

-When the TMJ is experiencing such damage or has been injured in some way, this is called a temporomandibular joint disorder (TMJD).
+When the TMJ is experiencing such damage or has been injured in some way, this is called a temporomandibular joint disorder (TMD).

-The causes of TMJDs can be anything from sporting injuries and car accidents to jaw misalignment.
-Arthritis, cartilage loss, and bruxism can all be culprits.
+The causes of TMDs can be anything from sporting injuries and car accidents to jaw misalignment.
+Arthritis, cartilage loss, and bruxism also can all be culprits.

-Although the causes of TMJDs are varied and often unique, several of the symptoms are common to all manner of cases.
+Although the causes of TMDs are varied and often unique, several of the symptoms are common to all manner of cases.
 These can include: